CreativeCoding/course/docs/source/introduction.rst

 Format of lessons
 -----------------

-Each lesson pretty much focuses on a single library or single use of a library.
-These are split into 3 main
+Each lesson generally focuses on a single library or single use of a library.
+Each of these are split into 3 main
 activities:

     1. **CONCEPT** e.g. an explanation of a "hello world" use
     2. **TASK** e.g. a walkthrough of a creative music application
     3. **EXTRA CREDIT**: e.g. extended discussion of the library's API

 What is creative coding?
 ------------------------